 What hardware and software standards does the campus require, recommend, and/or support?

 Ferris requires that you have Bradford and one of five of these Anti-Virus programs installed on your computer to access the Ferris network.
-Both of these programs are available to download free here.
+Anti-Virus programs are available to download free here.

 What kinds of support services (help desk, training, troubleshooting) are provided by the campus, and when are they available?